jitenlm10/spark_e-commerce_data_pipeline/README.md

 ---

-## Business Analytics & Results (Jupyter)
+## Business Analytics & Results (Jupyter Localhost)
 Once the pipeline finishes executing, the fully aggregated and compressed Parquet files will be dynamically generated inside an `/output` folder.

-To view the final business metrics (Conversion Funnels, Revenue Attribution, and Anomaly Detection):
+To view the final business metrics (Conversion Funnels, Revenue Attribution, and Anomaly Detection), we will use the dedicated Jupyter container built into the cluster:

-1. Open `output_visualization.ipynb` in your local Jupyter environment (or any IDE that supports `.ipynb` files like VS Code).
-2. Click **"Run All Cells"**.
+1. Check the terminal where you initially ran the `docker-compose` command.
+Look for a log line that says `Jupyter Server is running at:`.
+2. Copy the URL provided in the logs that looks similar to this: **`http://127.0.0.1:8888/lab?token=<your_unique_token>`** and paste it into your web browser. *(If you closed the terminal window, you can retrieve the link at any time by running `docker logs jupyter`)*.
+3. In the Jupyter web interface, locate and open **`output_visualization.ipynb`**.
+4. In the top menu bar, click **Run > Run All Cells** (or the double-play `Restart & Run All` button).
-3. Pandas and Matplotlib will ingest the finalized PySpark outputs to instantly generate the analytical charts and the distributed scaling performance comparisons.
+5. Pandas and Matplotlib will ingest the finalized PySpark outputs to instantly generate the analytical charts and the distributed scaling performance comparisons.

 ---